-Complete the following: Pos 101 American Government 3
+Complete the following: -

+Pos 101 American Government 3

 Pos 493 Political Science Capstone Seminar 1

-Complete ONE of the following sequences for a total of 6 ca redit hours:
+Complete ONE of the following sequences for a total of 6 credit hours:

-Complete 6 credit hours in a foreign language sequence (each of the two, 3-credit course

-n the foreign language sequence must be in the SAME foreign language).
-2
+Complete 6 credit hours in a foreign language sequence (each of the two, 3-credit courses in the foreign language sequence must be in the SAME foreign language).

-3 3

 OR:

-Complete the following math sequence: •
+Complete the following math sequence:

 Mat 201 Probability and Statistics I 3

-Nat 202 Probability and Statistics II 3
+Mat 202 Probability and Statistics II 3

-Select ONE of the following International Relations courses tty/Pos 371 International Relations Pos 369 American-Canadian Relations 3 To so 7 American Canadaan Relations To an international relations-related course from another UMS Campus, w ith vour advior's approval) iiii yoor aavi Select ONE of the following Political Theory courses: Pos 211 Introduction to Political Thought 3 Pos/Phi 303 Feminist Theory 3 Pos/Phi 343 Marxism 3 os 335 Modern Political Thought Or a political theory-related course from another UMS Campus, with you r advisor's an oroval) r aavisor s ap- Select ONE of the following Comparative Politics courses: 2 Hty/Pos 377 Modern China Pos 301 European Governments 3 (Or a comparative politics-related course from another UMS Campus, with vour advisor's approval) your davisor s Select ONE of the following American Government courses Pos 331 Constitutional Laaw 3 OS 310 Energy Project Development 3 '05 320 Elletyy Ffoject Development Or an American Government-related course from another HMS Campus w ith vour advior's annoval) min your duvi Pos 310 Energy Policy Pos 320 Energy Project Development (Or an American Government-related course from another UMS Campus, w. sor's approval) rith your adv continued on page 80 continued from page 79
+Select ONE of the following International Relations courses:

+Hty/Pos 371 International Relations 3

+Pos 369 American-Canadian Relations 3

+Or an international relations-related course from another UMS Campus, with your ad lvisor's approval)

+Select ONE of the following Political Theory courses:

+Pos 211 Introduction to Political Thought 3

+Pos/Phi 303 Feminist Theory 3

+Pos/Phi 343 Marxism 3

+Pos 335 Modern Political Thought 3

+(Or a political theory-related course from another UMS Campus, with your advisor's s approval)

+Select ONE of the following Comparative Politics courses:

+Pos 301 European Governments 3 (Or a comparative politics-related course from another UMS Campus, with your advisor approval) 's continued on page 84

+Select ONE of the following American Government courses:

+Pos 331 Constitutional Laaw 3

+Pos 310 Energy Policy 3

+Pos 320 Energy Project Development 3

+(Or an American Government-related course from another UMS Campus, with your advi-

+sor's approval)

 History & Political Science, B.A.

-Political Science Concentration - College of Arts & Sciences
+POLITICAL SCIENCE CONCENTRATION - College of Arts & Sciences